sandeeppatel2001/image-uploadtodatabase/README.md

-download and run in terminal-npm i then run -npm start
+download and run in terminal-> npm i//////// then run -> npm start